neurospin-projects/2022_cambroise_surfaugment/README.md

 generalizes better to different tasks and datasets.
 In addition, the learned representations are improved by the proposed MixUp augmentations.

-This is the official repository for our unpublished paper associated code.
+This is the official repository for our paper published in MICCAI workshop MLCN 2023 associated code.
+Some additional ablation results are available in the file **_CA_MLCN_2023_ablation.pdf** to compare baseline augmentations.
 If you have any question about the code or the paper, we are happy to help!